countries/countries/UPGRADE.md

 - `#find_by_iso_short_name`/`#find_*_by_iso_short_name`
 - `#find_by_iso_long_name`/`#find_*_by_iso_long_name`

-For translated country names, we use data from [pkg-isocodes](https://salsa.debian.org/iso-codes-team/iso-codes), via the [i18n_data](https://github.com/grosser/i18n_data) gem, and these generally correspond to the expected "common names".
-These names and the corresponding methods have not been changed.
+For translated country names, we use data originally sourced from [pkg-isocodes](https://salsa.debian.org/iso-codes-team/iso-codes), via the [i18n_data](https://github.com/grosser/i18n_data) gem, and these generally correspond to the expected "common names".
+Some corrections have been applied to these localized names.
+The methods to access translated names have not been changed.

 The 5.0 release removed support for Ruby 2.5 (EOL 2021-03-01) and 2.6 (EOL 2022-03-31)